DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 HUD Depth
 ---------
-To change the depth of the HUD, edit the d3dx.ini and change the value for x in the [Constants] section.
+To change the depth of the 2D HUD, edit the d3dx.ini and change the value for x and y in the [Constants] section - x sets the depth when the mouse cursor is NOT visible, and y sets it when the mouse cursor IS visible.
 0 is screen depth, 1 is infinity, negative numbers pop out.
 You can also specify several preset values to cycle between with the F2 key by editing the [KeyHUDDepth] section.

-There are also separate adjustments for 3D HUD elements in y and z, but these are automatically biased to line up with the 2D HUD and you generally should not need to adjust them separately.

-Note that the HUD will always return to screen depth whenever the mouse cursor is visible.
+There are also separate adjustments for 3D HUD elements in z and w.
+The units are convergence override values, so higher values bring the HUD closer and lower values push it deeper (0 is infinity). z sets the convergence override when the mouse cursor is hidden, and this adjustment will also have a bias applied to line it up with any 2D HUD adjustments. w sets the 3D HUD convergence override when the mouse cursor is hidden, and does NOT have a bias (the idea being that when the mouse cursor is visible you want the HUD near screen depth where the mouse cursor is).

 Lens Grit
 ---------